Professor Helen Sword

 Modernist Studies Association (MSA)

-I run workshops, seminars and presentations for faculty and students worldwide on a wide range of topics related to academic writing
+I offer workshops, seminars and masterclasses for faculty and students worldwide on a wide range of topics related to academic and professional writing.

 Selected publications and creative works (Research Outputs)